-"Affiliate" shall mean any corporation, directly or indirectly controlled by the Issuer, whether by way of ownership of at least twenty percent (20%) of the total issued and outstanding capital stock of such corporation, or the right to elect at least twenty percent (20%) of the number of directors in such corporation, or the right to control the operation and management of such corporation by reason of contract or authority granted by said corporation to the Issuer.

-"Aggregate Leverage Limit" shall mean the total borrowings and deferred payments of a REIT should not exceed thirty-five percent (35%) of its Deposited Property; provided, however, that the total borrowings and deferred payments of a REIT that has a publicly disclosed investment grade credit rating by a duly accredited or internationally recognized rating agency may exceed thirty-five percent (35%) but not more than seventy percent (70%) of its Deposited Property.

-"Anchor Locators" shall mean the tenants accounting for a significant proportion of Gross Leasable Area for a particular Property.

-"APRC" shall refer to ALO Prime Realty Corporation.
-APRC is a wholly-owned Subsidiary of the Sponsor, Ayala Land, Inc.

-"Applicant" shall mean a person, whether natural or juridical, who seeks to purchase the Bonds.

-"Application to Purchase" shall mean the document to be executed by any Person or entity qualified to become a Bondholder for the Fixed-Rate Bonds.

-"Ayala Corporation" or "AC" shall refer to Ayala Corporation, which owns 46.39% of Ayala Land, Inc.

-"Ayala Group" shall refer to Ayala Corporation and its subsidiaries and affiliates (or entities which are under common control or where Ayala Corporation has a significant shareholding).

-"AREIT" or the "Company" or the "Issuer" shall refer to AREIT, Inc.

-"Ayala Land" or "ALI" shall refer to Ayala Land, Inc.

-"AyalaLand Offices" or "ALOI" shall refer to AyalaLand Offices, Inc., a wholly-owned Subsidiary of Ayala Land.

-"Ayala North Exchange" shall refer to one of the Properties of the Company which is a Grade A, mixed-use development located at 6796 Ayala Avenue corner Salcedo Street, Legaspi Village, Makati City, Philippines.
+- "Affiliate" shall mean any corporation, directly or indirectly controlled by the Issuer, whether by way of ownership of at least twenty percent (20%) of the total issued and outstanding capital stock of such corporation, or the right to elect at least twenty percent (20%) of the number of directors in such corporation, or the right to control the operation and management of such corporation by reason of contract or authority granted by said corporation to the Issuer. - "Aggregate Leverage Limit" shall mean the total borrowings and deferred payments of a REIT should not exceed thirty-five percent (35%) of its Deposited Property; provided, however, that the total borrowings and deferred payments of a REIT that has a publicly disclosed investment grade credit rating by a duly accredited or internationally recognized rating agency may exceed thirty-five percent (35%) but not more than seventy percent (70%) of its Deposited Property. - "Anchor Locators" shall mean the tenants accounting for a significant proportion of Gross Leasable Area for a particular Property. - "APRC" shall refer to ALO Prime Realty Corporation.
+APRC is a wholly-owned Subsidiary of the Sponsor, Ayala Land, Inc. - "Applicant" shall mean a person, whether natural or juridical, who seeks to purchase the Bonds. - "Application to Purchase" shall mean the document to be executed by any Person or entity qualified to become a Bondholder for the Fixed-Rate Bonds. - "AUM" shall refer to the Assets Under Management of AREIT.
+As of the date of this Prospectus, the AUM of the Company is at ₱37 billion1, which will be increased to ₱52.59 billion once the Property-for-Share-Swap Transaction takes effect. - "Ayala Corporation" or "AC" shall refer to Ayala Corporation, which owns 46.39% of Ayala Land, Inc. - "Ayala Group" shall refer to Ayala Corporation and its subsidiaries and affiliates (or entities which are under common control or where Ayala Corporation has a significant shareholding). - "AREIT" or the "Company" or the "Issuer" shall refer to AREIT, Inc. - "Ayala Land" or "ALI" shall refer to Ayala Land, Inc. - "AyalaLand Offices" or "ALOI" shall refer to AyalaLand Offices, Inc., a wholly-owned Subsidiary of Ayala Land. - "Ayala North Exchange" shall refer to one of the Properties of the Company which is a Grade A, mixed-use development located at 6796 Ayala Avenue corner Salcedo Street, Legaspi Village, Makati City, Philippines.
 It was previously known as project City Gate and was fully completed in 2019.
 It has a GFA of 120,154 sq.m. and a GLA of 95,300 sq.m. consisting of two (2) towers situated on top of a 7,542 sq.m.
 GLA, 3-storey retail podium.

+1The ₱37 billion Assets Under Management value was calculated based on the appraised values of the Properties per the appraisal reports dated June 30, 2021, except for McKinley Exchange which was valued based on the Right of Use of asset plus movement in the appraised value.
+Breakdown is as follows: (i) Solaris One at ₱12,170,310,000.00; (ii) Ayala North Exchange BPO at ₱7,647,750,000.00; (iii) Ayala North Exchange HQ ₱5,305,750,000.00; (iv) Ayala North Exchange Retail at ₱702,690,000.00; (v) ₱Ayala North Exchange Seda at ₱2,313,970,000.00; (vi) McKinley Exchange at ₱744,700,966.23; (vii) Teleperformance Cebu at ₱2,509,880,000.00; (viii) The 30th at ₱4,643,110,000.00; and (ix) Laguna Technopark Lots at ₱1,087,126,000.00.
+The ₱52.59 billion AUM is calculated to include the property for share swap valued at ₱15,464,140,000.00.